mehmandarov/word-count-mini-beam/README.md

-# Minimal Word Count Example with Pipeline Representation Dump
+# Minimal Word Count Example with Pipeline Representation
 Apache Beam project based on the [minimal word count example][1], modified to show how to get the pipeline representation.

-More info about the word count example can be found in the [documentation][2].
+More info about the word count examples can be found in the [documentation][2].

 ## Running the code

-### Software Requirements
+### Software requirements

 * Java 8 (Java 9 or above are [not officially supported][2] by Beam yet)
 * Maven 3.6.x